Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 With a rich, creamy taste, Brazil nuts are one of the popular foods in countries South America and all over the world.

-Where does the Brazil nut grow?
+Where do Brazil nuts grow?

 The habitat of high bertholia is located in Venezuela, Guyana, the eastern parts of Peru, Colombia, Bolivia and, of course, in Brazil itself.